 - When Police Encounter Persons Who Stutter (link to stutteringhelp.org) – a US article giving guidance for police officers.

-- Sentence Trouble (Communications Trust) – a guide to help improve understanding and communication with children and young people with communication needs.
-It is written for everyone that works or volunteers in Youth Offending Teams (YOT), Secure Children’s Homes, Secure Training Centres and Young Offenders Institutions (YOI).
+- Sentence Trouble (archive of thecommunicationstrust.org.uk) – archive of a guide (now taken offline) which aimed to help improve understanding and communication with children and young people with communication needs.
+It was written for everyone that works or volunteers in Youth Offending Teams (YOT), Secure Children’s Homes, Secure Training Centres and Young Offenders Institutions (YOI).

 Appearing in court